Marvel Studios' first female-led film

 Is there a trailer?

-Yes!
-Following a fan artfully putting together a “trailer” using mashed up scenes from different scenes from Marvel Studios’ films, the official trailer has now been released.
+Following a fan artfully putting together a “trailer” using mashed up scenes from different scenes from Marvel Studios’ films, the official trailer was released in early December.

 It begins with Captain Marvel crashing through the roof of a Blockbuster video store from space before she meets Samuel L. Jackson’s Nick Fury.
 “I keep having these memories,” she tells him.
 “I see flashes.
 I think I had a life here but I can’t tell if it’s real.”